The 3D Euler equations with inflow, outflow and vorticity boundary conditions: Proof of well-posedness with inflow, outflow

-If $\Gamma_0 = \Gamma$, meaning that classical impermeable boundary conditions are imposed on the entire boundary, then the proof of \cref{T:WellPosedness} still applies.
-Aspects of the proofs of \cref{P:InvariantSet,P:AContinuous} do simplify, however, as we briefly discuss in \cref{S:ImpermeableOnly}.
+When $\Gamma_0 = \Gamma$---that is, when classical impermeable boundary conditions are imposed on the entire boundary---\cref{T:WellPosedness} gives well-posedness of the 3D Euler equations in $\uInputSpaceN$ for any $N \ge 0$.
+The proof simplifies in this case, as we discuss briefly in \cref{R:ImpermeableOnly}.